 In their natural habitats of the Australian desert, beardies spend a lot of time in the sun and hot weather.

-As part of their typical day, they rest in the direct to gather sunlight for energy, UVB radiation, and for help with digestion.
+As part of their typical day, they rest directly under the sun to gather sunlight for energy, UVB radiation and help with digestion.

 In your bearded dragon’s tank, you need a basking spot for them.

-This spot should be underneath a light/lamp which gives off UV light as well as heat.
+This spot should be underneath a light/lamp, which gives off UV light and heat.